Powell Buttes: Geology

 The Powell Buttes are five rhyolitic buttes in western Crook County in Central Oregon.
 One of the buttes is considerably larger than the rest.
 Hat Rock is one of the named summits.
 In addition to the rhyolite, tuff and diatomite also comprise the buttes.
 Welded tuff has been found, showing it once comprised the Crooked River caldera.

 The buttes are morphologically related to the Ochoco Mountains.
 Low grade uranium was found in very small amounts along the western side of one of the smaller buttes.

 Environment and ecology

 In the summer, the environment around the Powell Buttes is dry and warm during the day and cool at night.
 In the winter, the weather is cold with snow occurring from October through April.

-Western juniper is the dominate tree species on the mountain.
+Western juniper is the dominant tree species on the mountain.
 Big sagebrush, gray rabbitbrush, and antelope bitterbrush are the predominant understory vegetation.
 Low ground cover includes arrowleaf balsamroot, spiny phlox, common yarrow, longleaf hawksbeard, ragged robin, bitterroot, and nineleaf biscuitroot.
 Native grass species include wheatgrass, Idaho fescue, Sandberg bluegrass, and giant-heads clover.